tomit4/vue_presentation/README.md

 ### Conclusion

 In truth, we have only really scratched the surface of what VueJS has to offer.
-We didn't even cover the Page Router([Vue-Router](https://router.vuejs.org/)), the State Manager, [Pinia](https://pinia.vuejs.org/core-concepts/state.html), or the Meta Framework, [Nuxt](https://nuxt.com/).
+We didn't even cover the Page Router, [Vue-Router](https://router.vuejs.org/), the State Manager, [Pinia](https://pinia.vuejs.org/core-concepts/state.html), or the Meta Framework, [Nuxt](https://nuxt.com/).

-Keep in mind that Vue is now on its 3rd version, and very much like ReactJS, there are <em>significant</em> differences between versions, so should you choose to use Vue, I highly recommend you use Vue3, as Vue2 is deprecated, and it utilizes a less ergonomic syntax (i.e. always work with the Composition API, and use the "setup" option with the `<script>` tags by default).
+Keep in mind that Vue is now on its 3rd version, and very much like ReactJS, there are <em>significant</em> differences between versions, so should you choose to use Vue, I highly recommend you use Vue3, as Vue2 is deprecated, and also utilizes a less ergonomic syntax (i.e. always use the Composition API, and use the "setup" option with the `<script>` tags by default).
 As always, be discerning when looking into documentation that is over a year old.
 Like other JavaScript frameworks, VueJS's ecosystem moves rapidly and changes quickly.
-They have recently been experimenting with a new "Vapor" mode that will allow Developers to experiment with direct JavaScript compilation instead of working with a Virtual DOM.
-This is very much taking inspirations from both the SvelteJS JavaScript library, and in my opinion holds great potential for the future of Frontend Web Development.
+They have recently been experimenting with a new "Vapor" mode that will allow Developers to work with direct JavaScript compilation instead of working with a Virtual DOM.
+This is very much taking inspirations from the SvelteJS JavaScript library, and in my opinion holds great potential for the future of Frontend Web Development.

-As mentioned earlier, it is not lost on me that ReactJS is the defacto standard in the JavaScript framework ecosystem at this time.
-And while I do appreciate all that ReactJS has done to advance this aspect of Web Development further, there are a great number of JavaScript frameworks out there that offer up different approaches to handling classic Front End Web Development challenges.
-VueJS, while my personal favorite, is just one of them, and I'd invite you to take a look at others (SvelteJS takes a lot of inspiration stylistically from VueJS, and SolidJS remains the most performant of all the modern frontend JavaScript frameworks currently).
+As mentioned earlier, it is not lost on me that ReactJS is the defacto standard in the Frontend Web Development ecosystem at this time.
+And while I do appreciate all that the ReactJS team has done to advance this aspect of Web Development further, there are a great number of JavaScript frameworks out there that offer up different approaches to handling common Web Development challenges.
+VueJS, while my personal favorite, is just one of them, and I'd invite you to take a look at others ([SvelteJS](https://svelte.dev/) takes a lot of inspiration syntactically from VueJS, and [SolidJS](https://www.solidjs.com/) is currently the most performant of all the modern frontend JavaScript frameworks according to recent benchmarks).

 #### Other Vue Related Resources